Existence of measurable versions of stochastic processes: Preliminaries

 Let $(X,\mfA,P)$ and $(Y,\mfB,Q)$ be fixed probability spaces.
 The algebra on $X\times{Y}$ generated by the rectangles $A\times{B}$, where $A\in\mfA$ and $B\in\mfB$, is denoted by $\mfA\times\mfB$.
 The $\sigma$-algebra generated by $\mfA\times\mfB$ is denoted by $\mfA\otimes\mfB$.
 If $(Z,\mfZ,T)$ is a measure space, then $(Z,\wh\mfZ,\wh{T})$ denotes its completion and $\mfZ_0:=\{A\in\mfZ:T(A)=0\}$. $\mcL^{\infty}(T)$ is the collection of bounded $T$-measurable real functions. $\mfB_{\R}$ denotes the Borel subsets of the real line $\R$.
 Assume that $\{P_y:y\in{Y}\}$ is a regular conditional expectation on $\mfA$ with respect to $Q$.
 The measure $R$ on $(X\times{Y},\mfA\otimes\mfB)$ defined by the formula $R(E)=\int_YP_y(E^y)\,dQ(y)$ ($E^y:=\{x\in{X}:(x,y)\in{E}\}$) is called a skew product of $P$ and $Q$.
 We will use the notation $R\in{P\cd{Q}}$ ($P\cd{Q}$ denotes the family of all measures on $\mfA\otimes\mfB$ with $P$ and $Q$ as marginal measures).

-There are several papers concerning existence of an equivalent measurable version of a stochastic process defined on a measure space (cf. \cite{Cohn, Dudley, HJ, ta3}.
-In particular, Talagrand presents in \cite{ta3} an example of a process and a lifting that produces a non-measurable version of the measurable process.
+There are several papers concerning existence of an equivalent measurable modification of a stochastic process defined on a measure space (cf. \cite{Cohn, Cohn2, Dudley, HJ, ta3}).
+All are investigated for the direct product of marginal measures.
+In particular, Cohn \cite{Cohn} presents an example of a process and a lifting (assuming the continuum hypothesis) that produce a non-measurable modification of the measurable process (defined in case of ordinary product measure).
+The construction is too complicated to describe it here.
+A more subtle construction is presented in \cite{ta3}, where preservation of stability under liftings is investigated.
+In \cite{Cohn2} Cohn proves that the existence of an equivalent measurable modification is equivalent to the existence of a separable (in the classical sense) measurable modification.
+But he does not describe any general situation guaranteeing the existence of a measurable modification.
+But he proves in \cite[Theorem2]{Cohn2} that each stochastically continuous process has a measurable separable modification.
+Hoffmann-J{\o}rgensen in \cite{HJ} presented a necessary and sufficient condition for the existence of equivalent measurable process in terms of two dimensional distributions of the variables $(\xi_s,\xi_t)$.
+It follows that the conditions from \cite{HJ} and that of mine are equivalent in case of separable $(X,\mfA,P)$, but they look completely different.
+It seems that a direct proof of their equivalence may be complicated.
 In \cite{ta1} Talagrand proved that if $\{\xi_y:y\in{Y}\}$ is a stochastic process and $Y$ is endowed with a separable pseudometric (no measure on $Y$ is required), then the measurable process possesses a separable modification (produced with the help of a special lifting).

-I present a necessary and sufficient condition for the existence of a measurable version of a process in the situation, when $Y$ is a probability space and on $X\times{Y}$ a probability $R$ via a regular conditional probability is defined.
+I present a necessary and sufficient condition for the existence of a measurable modification of a process in the situation, when $(X,\mfA,P)$ is separable in the Fr\'{e}chet-Nikod\'{y}m pseudo-metric and $R$ is defined by a regular conditional probability (Theorem \ref{T2}).
+It is known that an rcp not always exists, but it always exists if $P$ is a compact probability (see \cite{Pachl1}).
+Thus the generalization is of two kinds.
+Firstly, the product measure $P\times{Q}$ is replaced by an arbitrary skew product of $P$ and $Q$ determined by a regular conditional probability.
+Secondly, I prove that even if some liftings do not produce measurable modifications of the process (in spite of satisfying the necessary measurability assumptions required by Theorem \ref{T1}), then there is another lifting (in fact the large family of liftings) that modifies the initial process into a measurable one.

 Classically, rather the direct product measure on $X\times{Y}$ is considered, but also in that case my characterization is new.
+I require only a measurability of the investigated process with respect to some larger $\sigma$-algebra.
+It is the first necessary and sufficient purely measure theoretical condition guaranteeing the existence of measurable modifications of an arbitrary stochastic process defined on an arbitrary separable probability space.
+That is the main novelty of the presented approach.
+Besides I present also one necessary and one sufficient condition for the existence of measurable modification in case of an arbitrary $(X,\mfA,P)$ (Theorem \ref{T1}).

 \begin{deff} \rm The family $\P:=\{(\mfA,P_y):y\in{Y}\}$ is called a regular conditional probability (rcp) on $\mfA$ with respect to $Q$ if for every $A\in\mfA$ the function $y\longrightarrow{P_y(A)}$ is $\wh{Q}$-measurable and